clamsproject/aapb-brandeis-datahousing/README.md

 Codebase for the datahousing server deployed on Brandeis-LLC site as a part of [CLAMS Project](https://www.clams.ai).

-At the moment, the server is used to resovle AAPB GUIDs to local file paths, and works with the accompanying client, [`mmif-docloc-baapb`](https://github.com/clamsproject/mmif-docloc-baapb) MMIF plugin.
+At the moment, the server is used to resolve AAPB GUIDs to local file paths, and works with the accompanying client, [`mmif-docloc-baapb`](https://github.com/clamsproject/mmif-docloc-baapb) MMIF plugin.

 ## Usage